-- (i) Has and discloses an anti-bribery and corruption policy; and - (ii) Has implemented appropriate procedures for informing the Committee of any material breaches of that policy.
+- (a) Has and discloses a fraud, anti-bribery and corruption policy; and - (b) Has implemented appropriate procedures for informing the Committee of any material breaches of that policy.

 1.7 Role and Responsibilities - Risk

 The Committee is responsible for assisting the Board with oversight of the Company's risk management framework.